daveRendon/DevCamp/HOL/java/01-developer-environment/README.md

     ![image](./media/2016-10-19_16-25-54.png)

-    If you click on your name, you can sign oudt, change your password, view your permissions, and view your bill:
+    If you click on your name, you can sign out, change your password, view your permissions, and view your bill:

     ![image](./media/2016-10-19_16-28-33.png)